 By affecting your brain’s energy, blood flow, neurotransmitters, brain waves, and regenerative and protective functions, Mind Lab Pro is a stack that tries to do it all.

-It claims to not only better your memory, focus, and processing speed.
+It claims to not only better your memory, focus, and cognitive speed.
 It’s also supposed to improve your creativity, motivation, mood, reduce stress and anxiety levels, and on top of it all, offer several neuroprotective properties.

 Delivering on all those promises is a very tall order indeed.
 But, with a few exceptions (and at the risk of spoiling the rest of this review), after taking Mind Lab Pro for a multi-month spin, call me quite impressed.